Analyticsphere/analyticsPiplelines/README.md

     -   Replace `test-api` with the api that you have configured on gcp,

-    -   Replace `qa-qc-stage@nih-nci-dceg-connect-stg-5519.iam.gserviceaccount.com` with the name of your service account, for example "qa-qc-stage"
+    -   Replace `qa-qc-stage@nih-nci-dceg-connect-stg-5519.iam.gserviceaccount.com` with the name of your service account

 <!-- -->